- The public of most countries has been told that their countries need to lockdown, social distance, and use masks.

 Once one sorts the World O Meter statistics by incidence, not the total number of cases, the US ranks as the 11th worst-hit country for coronavirus worldwide.
 As we will see further in the article, there is a good reason for the US’s position, and it is most likely not the reason that is often given.

 There is a built-in bias to the statistics because the developed world maintains far better health statistics than the undeveloped or developing world.
 Just looking at a table won’t tell you this.
 It needs to be interpreted by stories from different countries.

 - For example, India, which for months had a strangely low incidence of coronavirus, now has fast-growing numbers.
 But this is related to the increase in testing.

-- China claims a ridiculous 4,600 coronavirus deaths, which is contradicted by multiple sources, so no statistics coming out of China are reliable.
+- China claims a ridiculous 4,600 coronavirus deaths, which is contradicted by multiple sources, so no statistics from China are reliable.

-The countries that are ranked close to the US tell an interesting story, which media entities don’t appear to be picking up.
+The countries ranked close to the US tell an interesting story, which media entities don’t appear to be picking up.